Welcome to Muhlenberg

 June Advising will take place during five days set aside in June for incoming first-year students and their families to get to know the Lehigh Valley, the Muhlenberg campus and faculty, and future classmates and friends.
-The dates for the Class of 2019 are June 2, 4, 8, 9, and 11.
+The dates for the Class of 2020 are June 1, 2, 6, 8, and 9.

 Prepare for your June Advising visit

 We believe that most of your questions will be answered by the materials in this packet.
 However, if you have any questions, please call Lori Flatto at 484-664-3130.
-Links to the materials below will be added in late April.

 - Examine the First-Year Seminars being offered